 Luckily, there are many ways to find a suitable mentor.
 Most mentorships are community programs, so start looking in your local area to find the perfect fit.
 With the online community growing, you can now also exploit digital possibilities to find guidance.
 Have a look at StartupNation’s six resources for mentorships in this blog article.

 Take your chances on accelerator and incubator programs

 One great idea for every female founder is to apply for accelerator and incubator programs.
 Those programs can guide you in all relevant questions when it comes to starting your own business.
 Workshops include training in all business areas: whether sales, marketing, fundraising, logistics, accounting – you’ll be sure to develop skills where you need them most.

-More than courses, accelerator programs are a great way to build a strong social network and learn together with industry experts and from other successful entrepreneurs.
-Karen’s experience with the Compass North Program was indispensable to her:
+More than courses, startup accelerator programs are a great way to build a strong social network and learn together with industry experts and from other successful entrepreneurs.
+Karen’s experience with the women’s startup accelerator was indispensable to her:

 “The program was much more in-depth than I realized.
 Having meetings each week with experienced professionals with a multitude of entrepreneurial backgrounds was so helpful for me.
 The team from Compass North and L-SPARK were there with me every step of the way.
 It was like having my own board of advisors.”